Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

-In addition, when people drive in different scenarios, they often exhibit distinct driving habits.
-To further account for style variations across scenarios, we adopt a scene-aware normalization strategy.
-Specifically, since the same trajectory may represent different styles under different contexts, we analyze the feature distributions of all drivers within each scenario and perform min–max normalization separately for each.
-This normalization mitigates the style bias caused by scenario-dependent feature shifts and enables a more consistent comparison of individual driving behaviors across diverse conditions.
+\textbf{Scenario-specific Normalization} In addition, driving behavior is inherently context-dependent.
+For example, a speed of 80 km/h may be considered aggressive in an urban road segment but conservative on a highway.
+To account for such context-dependent variations, we adopt a scenario-specific normalization strategy.
+Here, each route is treated as a distinct scenario.
+Specifically, we analyze the feature distributions of all drivers within each route and perform min--max normalization separately.
+This design mitigates style bias induced by route-dependent feature shifts and enables more consistent comparison of individual driving behaviors across heterogeneous driving environments.